 - Elevensies — Morning coffee hour in England (I remember the Hobbits used this term in Lord of the Rings.
 I thought that they ate 11 times a day…just like me!)

-Regardless, there are some tips to make the tea less stressful with the Dowager, your local tea shop, or famous London tea house:
+To help make your tea experience less stressful, here are some tips to take to the Dowager House, your local tea shop, or famous London tea house:

 - Sugar/lemon —tea is poured first, then sugar or thinly sliced lemon and never milk and lemon together as it will curdle.